Bell Fibe TV: Availability

 Bell Fibe TV is currently available in select areas of Ontario and Quebec.
-It is also available in Atlantic Canada, where Fibe TV is re-packaged, being offered by Bell Aliant with similar services and integrated with Bell Fibe TV.
+It is also available in Atlantic Canada and Manitoba via the Bell Aliant and Bell MTS subsidiaries respectively.

 FibreOP has been rebranded as Fibe.
 There is constant ongoing expansion in provinces.
 Those noted being offered by Bell in Ontario and Quebec include:

 1Fibe TV in Almonte and Carleton Place is only available in areas that are served by FTTH.

 Hardware

-Bell Fibe TV receivers are manufactured by Arris formerly Motorola.
-The four models that are currently being offered to subscribers are the HD PVR (VIP2262), 4K PVR (VIP5662), 4K PVR (VIP7802 android tv) wired HD Receiver (VIP2202), and wireless HD Receiver (VIP2502).
-The HD Receivers can only view programming and do not contain a hard drive; however, they are able to record and access recorded programs through the networked whole home PVR.
-Previous models included the VIP1232, VIP1216 and VIP1200.
+The Bell Fibe TV platform is based on MediaKind's Mediaroom platform.
+In 2022, Bell began to shift Fibe TV to Android TV-based digital media players as set-top boxes using Mediaroom Play; the new boxes feature cloud DVR functionality, universal search that aggregates television programming with internet video and over-the-top media services, access to Google Play Store, and a voice control remote control.

-The PVR includes an internal 1TB hard disk drive for recording programs.
-The PVR and wired HD receivers can be connected to the network through either a coaxial cable or Category 5 cable and the wireless HD receiver connects using 5 GHz 802.11n.
+In October 2025, Bell announced plans to phase out the distribution of set-top boxes for new customers in January 2026, with users being directed to download the Bell Fibe TV app on a compatible device (such as a smart TV or existing digital media player) instead.